 The 2023 budget includes a 3.5% COLA increase for non-unionized staff.
-IAFF negotiations are nearing conclusion, and the Teamster Union opens for bargaining on November 1.
-While the Union numbers are not finalized, negotiations follow the same principles for all staff.
+IAFF negotiations have been concluded and the Teamster Union bargaining began on November 1.
+While not all the Union numbers are finalized, negotiations follow the same principles for all staff.
 COLA is informed using the year-over-year increase in Calgary's Consumer Price Index (CPI) as of August, which was 6.7%, down from 8.2% in July.
-Through analysis and sharing of information within our Municipal sector the principle being applied is that while COLA is tracking unprecedentedly high, we are not going to overreact to those numbers but steer closer to averages being reported in other jurisdictions.
+Through analysis and sharing of information within our Municipal sector the principle being applied is that while COLA is tracking unprecedentedly high, we did not overreact to those numbers and instead steered closer to averages being reported in other jurisdictions.
 It is our intention to smooth the inflationary impact and continue to monitor projections which anticipate a continued decline in CPI percentages.
 Step or incremental increases are not being requested in the 2023 budget as we finalize our compensation modelling and philosophy analysis.

-In 2022 funds from reserves were authorized by Council to add new positions to ensure adequate resources to serve the needs of our growing community are in place.
-While most of these positions have been added in 2022, there remains a few positions to be added in 2023.
+In 2022, funds from reserves were authorized by Council to add new positions to ensure adequate resources to serve the needs of our growing community are in place.
+While most of these positions were added in 2022, there remains a few positions to be added in 2023.
 The budget includes draws from reserves to fund these remaining 2022 positions.
 The 2023 operating budget does not include any additional position requests.